Hadar301/SAT_algorithms-/README.md

   'SP' - Survey Propagation.

+For each kind of SAT problem there is also a comparison with the performance of Majority Vote algorithm.

 The test is running for random planted SAT and random SAT problems, but can easily change for CNF files.